antecedent/patchwork/README.md

 ## Implementation

-As already mentioned, Patchwork employs code preprocessing in order to allow the interception of function calls.
+Patchwork employs code preprocessing in order to allow the interception of function calls.
 The relatively simple preprocessing layer sits on a stream wrapper that overrides the default `file://` protocol.
 This wrapper is responsible for catching all `include` and `require` operations (and their `_once` counterparts).
 So, when a file is about to be included, Patchwork preprocesses it and loads it from an in-memory stream instead, which is also why Patchwork may not (and most probably will not) work if an opcode cache is in use.

 ## Limitations

 Without a doubt, the greatest limitation of Patchwork is that it cannot be applied to internal PHP functions.
 Unfortunately, this shortcoming is here to stay, because it is simply impossible to inject filtering logic into core PHP code at runtime, which is the way Patchwork works.
+But it should never be forgotten that there is always the [runkit](http://php.net/manual/en/book.runkit.php) extension for that, as well as [a newer solution](http://github.com/sebastianbergmann/php-test-helpers) by Sebastian Bergmann and Johannes Schlüter.

 Also, another obvious drawback is that such an implementation adds a certain performance overhead.
-However, in testing environments, which Patchwork is mainly targeted at, this overhead should be low enough to go unnoticed.
+However, in testing environments, to which Patchwork is mainly targeted, this overhead should be low enough to go unnoticed.

 ## Advanced Usage